qbleuse/AWS-SAMUEL/Documentation/Walkthrough/FindSession.md

 ## Find Session Request method

-To access the game session's information on gamelift we need to find an http request to call a lambda.
+To access the game session's information on gamelift we need to send an http request to call a lambda.

 The request method will be very similar to the one we've seen to start a session, as the logic is quite the same.